|

 dispersed among all the other ganglion cells.

-we know that people who are blind maintain a normal biological
+hypothesis.
+For example, we know that people who are blind maintain

-rhythm.
-But when people suffer head injuries that completely destroy
+a normal biological rhythm.
+But when people suffer head injuries

-whose layer of rods and cones has degenerated completely also preserve
+circadian rhythm.
+Mice whose layer of rods and cones has degenerated

-their circadian rhythm.
-Thus all the evidence suggests that it
+completely also preserve their circadian rhythm.
+Thus all the evidence

-is indeed ganglion cells that constitute the first link in this
+suggests that it is indeed ganglion cells that constitute the first

 In subsequent experiments, various tagging methods have revealed